Types of Bonds in India

 AA is the second highest credit rating that can be awarded to bonds.
 AA-rated bonds are considered to be quite safe but not as safe as AAA-rated bonds.

-A is the third highest credit rating that can be awarded to bonds and this is where most investors should draw the line.
+A is the third highest credit rating that can be awarded to bonds; this is where most investors should draw the line.
 Bonds rated below A are not safe for investment for most investors.

-Low credit rating bonds are bonds that have BBB rating and lower.
-They are not safe for investment for most investors and anyone who wants to invest in a BBB or lower rated bond must first consult an investment expert.
+Low credit rating bonds are bonds that have a BBB rating or lower.
+They are not safe for investment for most investors, and anyone who wants to invest in a BBB or lower-rated bond must first consult an investment expert.

 What is the credit rating of government bonds?